Cold-weather warfare: Naval operations

 Subfreezing conditions have significant implications for naval operations.
-The 1988 US Navy Cold Weather Handbook for Surface Ships outlines effects on: icing on the topsides of ships, ship systems, underway replenishment, flight operations, and personnel.
+The 1988 U.S. Navy Cold Weather Handbook for Surface Ships outlines effects on: icing on the topsides of ships, ship systems, underway replenishment, flight operations, and personnel.
 It also discusses preparations for cold-weather fleet operations.

 Topside icing on ships

 Topside icing is a serious hazard to ships operating in sub-freezing temperatures.
 Thick layers of ice can form on decks, sides, superstructures, deck mounted machinery, antennas and combat systems.
 The presence of topside ice has many adverse effects, principally it: